-Program Objective (quantified/qualified) Implements Policy In progress 2021-2022 2023-2024 2025-2026 2027-2029 Annually or Ongoing Program 26: Extremely Low-Income Households Responsibility: Housing , Community Development Departments Comply with AB 2634.
-2.2 n Funding: Federal, State, Local, or Grant funding 3.4 Time Frame: Look for opportunities to develop or facilitate extremely low-income units at least annually
+Program Objective (quantified/qualified) Implements Policy In progress 2021-2022 2023-2024 2025-2026 2027-2029 Annually or Ongoing Program 26: Extremely Low-Income Households Responsibility: Housing and Community Development Departments Funding: Federal, State, Local, or Grant funding Time Frame: Beginning in Fiscal Year 2022-2023, as part of the City's Annual Housing Element workshop, meet with developers to Look for opportunities to develop or facilitate extremely low-income units. provide assistance to support development on a project-by-project basis throughout the planning period and on an annual basis.
+Comply with AB 2634. to accommodate at least 600 extremely low-income units (which represents 2/3rd of the City's Extremely Low Income RHNA) in areas designated as moderate or higher resource.
+2.2 3.4 • ■ moderate •